-- 1. Prepare needed supplies: hand sanitizers, BP cuffs (we have cotton and regular ones, large ones and standard size ones), disposable pillow cases, and sanitizing wipes to clean off plinth after use; gloves are provided if needed - 2.
+- 1. Prepare needed supplies: hand sanitizers, BP cuffs (we have cotton and regular ones, large ones and standard size ones), pillow cover or disposable pillow cases, and sanitizing wipes to clean off plinth after use; gloves are provided if needed - 2.
 Welcome participant and ask participant to use the hand sanitizer. - 3.
 Body weight measurement can be done at this time. - 4.
-Complete the following assessments: - a.
-Medical Concerns review and determine if there are any areas that the provider would need to address or if the provider recognizes any areas that need attention.
-These are the things that would need to be included as concerns to the MD concerns may or may not be related to falls. - b.
-Vital signs ensure that all vital signs are completed and all sections are complete.
-Go over general suggestions and then complete recommendations/action plan if warranted based on review of vitals. - c.
-Vision screening - d.
-Cognitive screening - e.
-Medication review nursing/PA/EMS personnel to review meds for: high risk medications, 4 or more medications, difficulty purchasing medications.
-Review the general suggestions and complete the recommendations.
-Refer to DSS if needed. - 5.
-Review all participant information for significant health issues that are likely to affect CHAMP testing/ intervention (a list of health conditions will be provided).
+Complete the following assessments, and document in the Assessment Summary form: - a.
+Medical concerns review, and identify any areas that CHAMP providers need to be aware of and/or address. - b.
+Vital signs Protocol for orthostatic blood pressures: - Have the participant lie supine for a minimum of 3 minutes, and preferably 5 minutes.
+At the end of this interval, measure blood pressure and pulse (with participant still in supine) and record. - ii.
+Instruct participant to stand. - 1.
+Ask about dizziness, weakness, or visual changes associated with position change.
+Note diaphoresis or pallor. - 2.
+Measure blood pressure and pulse immediately after participant comes to standing, and record. - 3.
+Return to supine position if syncope or near syncope develops. - iii.
+Repeat measurement of blood pressure and pulse after participant has been standing for 3 minutes, and record.
+Have participant sit or lie down if syncope or near syncope develops. - iv.
+Refer to Assessment Summary Form and/or laminated chart to determine presence of hypertension or orthostatic hypotension. - c.
+Medication review (see medication review form).
+Review for high-risk meds, polypharmacy (4+ meds), medication interactions, and difficulty purchasing meds.
+Refer participants who have difficulty purchasing meds to the Department of Social Services (DSS). - 5.
+Review all findings for significant health issues that are likely to affect CHAMP testing/intervention.
 If the participant has a significant health issue, flag the participant's chart (with red sticker).
-Use highlighter to highlight the relevant information on the form, and add note next to red sticker indicating reason. - 6.
-At this time, the participant will be transferred to physical therapy for physical performance testing.
+Use highlighter to highlight the relevant information on the form, and add note next to red sticker indicating reason.
+Be sure to communicate concerns to the MD as warranted. - 6.
+Guide the participant to the physical performance testing location.
 Verbally report any concerns to a licensed physical therapist.